All you need to know about the Romanian mountains

 The Complete Guide to Hiking in Romania & Transylvania

-If you go hiking in Romania you'll be rewarded with amazing views of untouched sceneries where wild animals roam freely and mountain villages lead a simple life far from the hustle and bustle of civilisation.
+If you go hiking in Romania you'll be rewarded with amazing views of untouched sceneries and dense forests where wild animals roam freely and mountain villages lead a simple life far from the hustle and bustle of civilisation.

 • Local tip: did you know Romania is known as Europe’s last wilderness reserve?
 Watch the documentaries Wild Carpathia and Untamed Romania to find out why!